 - Securing expert testimony, including from medical professionals

 - State your case at hearing

 Protecting Yourself From a Workplace Facial Injury

-Certain careers leave employees more vulnerable to facial injuries than others, depending on the type of work being done and the equipment used.
+Certain careers leave employees more vulnerable to facial injuries than others, depending on the work being done and the equipment used.
 Some of the riskier Columbus jobs include those that involve: